Batroc the Leaper: Fictional character biography

-Batroc then formed a third Batroc's Brigade, which consisted of various unnamed henchmen, rather than known supervillains, since supervillains had failed Batroc in the past.
-The alien Jakar, concealing his true nature and intent, hired this group to abduct children from New York and to battle Captain America and the Falcon.
-Although Batroc felt no compunction about abducting children, upon learning Jakar's true nature and his intent to use the children's souls to revive his comatose race, he felt his "sense of honair" had been violated by the deception, and he again switched sides, aiding Captain America and the Falcon to rescue the children.
-Ward Meachum then hired Batroc's Brigade, who battled Iron Fist and a ninja warrior, several Brigade members dying in the process.
+The alien Jakar, concealing his true nature and intent, hires Batroc's Brigade to abduct children from New York and to battle Captain America and the Falcon.
+After learning Jakar's true nature and his intent to use the children's souls to revive his comatose race, Batroc feels that his sense of honor had been violated by the deception, and aids Captain America and Falcon in rescuing the children.